Tom Wilson (ice hockey): 2013–2015: Early years in Washington

+2015–2019: Uprise in consistency and Stanley Cup title

-Wilson found his place on the Capitals during the 2015–16 season, logging more minutes than in the past two seasons while being called upon for penalty kill situations.
+Wilson found consistency with the Capitals during the 2015–16 season, logging more minutes than in the first two seasons while being called upon for penalty kill situations.
 His aggressive style of play, meanwhile, continued to generate more controversy.
-On December 10, 2015, Wilson received a five-minute major penalty and a game misconduct for boarding Brian Campbell of the Florida Panthers, a hit that led to calls for additional punishment.
-The following week, Wilson was given a match penalty for an illegal check to the head of Curtis Lazar of the Ottawa Senators.
+On December 10, 2015, Wilson received a five-minute major penalty and a game misconduct for boarding Florida Panthers defenceman Brian Campbell, a hit that led to calls for additional punishment.
+On December 16, Wilson was given a match penalty for an illegal check to the head of Curtis Lazar of the Ottawa Senators.
 The penalty was rescinded upon further review after the league found that Wilson had initially made contact with Lazar's hip, and the apparent head injury was the result of whiplash.
-On April 29, 2016, during the 2016 Stanley Cup playoffs, Wilson was fined $2,403.67, the maximum amount allowable under the NHLPA Collective Bargaining Agreement, for a knee-on-knee collision with Conor Sheary of the Pittsburgh Penguins.
+He finished the season playing in all 82 games with seven goals and 16 assists for 23 points to help the Capitals clinch the Presidents' Trophy as the regular season champions.
+On April 29, 2016, during the 2016 playoffs, Wilson was fined $2,403.67, the maximum amount allowable under the NHLPA Collective Bargaining Agreement, for a knee-on-knee collision with Conor Sheary of the Pittsburgh Penguins.
 The following day, he explained to reporters that the hit was an accidental result of a "bluff check" on Sheary.
-Playing on the third line for the better part of the season, Wilson scored seven goals and 16 assists in all 82 regular-season games.
-He dropped to the fourth line for the playoffs, scoring one assist in 12 games.
+After playing on the third line for the regular season, he dropped to the fourth line for the playoffs, scoring one assist in all 12 games after the Capitals defeated the Philadelphia Flyers in the first round in six games before getting defeated in six games by the Penguins.